PaTarY0t/PatarY0t/README.md

 ---

-## 🔐 What I Do
+# What I Do

-- **Bug Bounty Hunting**
+**Bug Bounty Hunting**
- Actively participating in various bug bounty programs, aiming to uncover critical security vulnerabilities and contribute to strengthening global cybersecurity
+Responsibly participating in bug bounty programs to identify critical security vulnerabilities and help strengthen digital systems

-- **Security Research**
+**Security Research**
-  Conducting in-depth research into emerging threats and vulnerabilities to stay ahead of attackers and contribute to the security community.
+Conducting in-depth research on emerging threats and vulnerabilities to stay ahead of risks and contribute to the cybersecurity community

-- **Penetration Testing**
+**Penetration Testing**
-  Assessing web applications and networks for weaknesses to help organizations improve their defenses.
+Assessing web applications and networks to identify weaknesses and assist organizations in improving their defenses legally and ethically

-- **CTF Competitions**
+**CTF Competitions (Capture The Flag)**
-  Participating in Capture The Flag (CTF) challenges to hone my practical hacking and problem-solving skills.
+Participating in CTF challenges to sharpen practical cybersecurity skills and problem-solving abilities in an ethical manner.

----